Short-snouted seahorse: Description

 Hippocampus hippocampus has potential to be up to 15 cm long.
 They have a prominent spine above each eye.
 They have snouts that are short and upturned.
 Their snouts are about 1/3 of the length of their head.
-Their dorsal fin has 16-18 rays with a dark stripe that runs parallel to the margin and provides propulsion.
-Their pectoral fins have 13-15 rays and are located below the gill openings.
+Their dorsal fin has 16–18 rays with a dark stripe that runs parallel to the margin and provides propulsion.
+Their pectoral fins have 13–15 rays and are located below the gill openings.
 Their pectoral fins are mostly utilized for stability and steering.
 Their angular appearance comes from the bony tubercles that are in the body rings.
 Their bodies can be black, purple, orange or brown.
 They have a tail that is unable to bend backwards but is considered semi-flexible.
 They use it as an anchor by wrapping it around coral or sea grass.
 The tail is also used to get hold of a partner during greeting and mating services.

 Feeding

-On average the adult seahorse will eat roughly between 30 and 50 tiny shrimp a day.
-Hippocampus hippocampus are known to be ambush predators whom feed on live, moving food.
+On average, the adult seahorse will eat roughly between 30 and 50 tiny shrimp a day.
+Hippocampus hippocampus are known to be ambush predators who feed on live, moving food.
 They will remain still until a small animal passes within reach and then grab it.
 They do not have teeth or a stomach so they use their snout to suck their food straight into their gut.
 Since they lack a stomach the prey will pass through the digestive system very fast.